-Program in Developmental Endocrinology and Genetics
+Program on Developmental Endocrinology and Genetics

 Director: Forbes D. Porter, MD, PhD

 Jeffrey Baron's Section on Growth and Development investigates the cellular and molecular mechanisms governing childhood growth and development.
-The basic research performed in this section focuses on the mechanisms that allow rapid cell proliferation and body growth in young children and that subsequently suppress proliferation, causing body growth to slow and eventually halt by adulthood.
-The group discovered that juvenile growth deceleration is attributable in part to a multi-organ genetic program, which involves the downregulation of a large set of growth-promoting genes.
+The basic research performed in this Section focuses on the mechanisms that allow rapid cell proliferation and body growth in young children and that subsequently suppress proliferation, causing body growth to slow and eventually halt by adulthood.
+The group discovered that juvenile growth deceleration is attributable in part to a multi-organ genetic program, which involves the down-regulation of a large set of growth-promoting genes.
 Recent studies focused on the molecular mechanisms orchestrating this program.
 Elucidating such growth-limiting mechanisms not only provides insight into childhood growth disorders but also has broader medical applications because disruption of these regulatory systems contributes to oncogenesis; conversely, transient therapeutic suspension of these regulatory systems in adult cells might be used to achieve tissue regeneration.
 For the Section’s clinical research, one major focus involves the use of high-throughput sequencing and other molecular-genetic approaches to study patients with growth disorders, including both growth failure and overgrowth.